"Blaze is an extraordinary interpreter…I don't think I've ever heard such a seductive, limpid beauty of tone that has so much emotion behind it"

 Robin Blaze is now established in the front rank of interpreters of Purcell, Bach and Handel, and his career has taken him to concert halls and festivals in Europe, North and South America, Japan and Australia.
 His opera engagements have included Athamas Semele at Covent Garden; Didymus Theodora for Glyndebourne Festival Opera; Arsamenes Xerxes, Oberon A Midsummer Night’s Dream and Hamor Jephtha for English National Opera; and Bertarido Rodelinda at the Göttingen Handel Festival.

-Highlights this season include Umana fragilitá Il ritorno d’Ulisse in patria for The Grange Festival, performances of Handel’s Messiah with the Handel and Haydn Society in Boston, the Royal Scottish National Orchestra, and with the Orquesta Sinfonica de Galicia in Spain, Purcell’s The Fairy Queen with the Handel & Haydn Society as part of the Tanglewood Festival, a European tour of Bach’s Christmas Oratorio with the Orchestra of the Age of Enlightenment and Masaaki Suzuki, performances of Bach Cantatas with the Nederlandse Bach Vereniging, duo recitals with world-renowned lutenist Elizabeth Kenny as part of the Ryedale, Mayfield and Canterbury Festivals and at the Jacqueline du Pré Music Building in Oxford, and Robin also continues his collaboration with the BCJ with concerts in Japan.
+Highlights this season include Umana fragilitá Il ritorno d’Ulisse in patria for The Grange Festival, performances of Purcell’s The Fairy Queen with the Handel and Haydn Society in Boston and at the Tanglewood Festival, Purcell Odes at the Berlioz Festival with The King’s Consort, Handel’s Messiah with the Royal Liverpool Philharmonic Orchestra, Bach’s Christmas Oratorio with the Copenhagen Philharmonic Orchestra, performances of Bach Cantatas and Pergolesi’s Salve Regina with Florilegium at Wigmore Hall, a recital with world-renowned lutenist Elizabeth Kenny at Carnegie Hall, and Robin also continues his collaboration with the BCJ with concerts in Japan.

 This biography is for information only and should not be reproduced.